Battle of Ulytau: Background

-The following year, Muhammad Shaybani launched another campaign into the Desht-i-Kipchak, once again choosing winter for his advance.
-He set up camp near Sygnak and sent his troops, led by Timur Sultan and Ubaydullah Sultan, toward Ulytau, where Sultan Kasym's headquarters were located at the time.
-Kasym did not engage in battle and retreated, which at first seemed like a withdrawal in the face of superior forces.
-Later, it became clear that this was a deliberate maneuver.
-Shaybani's commanders failed to recognize the ruse, settled in the abandoned camp, and became preoccupied with dividing the spoils.
+In winter of 1510, Muhammad Shaybani launched another campaign into the Dasht-i-Kipchak region.
+He set up camp near Sighnaq and sent his troops, led by Timur Sultan and Ubaydullah Sultan, towards the Ulytau region, where Kasym Khan of the Kazakhs were present.
+Kasym Khan did not engage in battle and retreated.
+Later, Shaybani's commanders settled in their abandoned camp after Kasym's retreat, and started sharing spoils.
+While Kasym Khan had led his troops to maneuver the Bukharan army.